Help so you can stay in your home

-The Veterans’ Home Care (VHC) Program provides a small amount of practical help at home so you can continue to live independently.
+The Veterans’ Home Care (VHC) Program provides practical help at home so you can continue to live independently.

 You are eligible for an assessment if you have a: